Axway-API-Management-Plus/apim-password-cert-env/README.md

 Axway APIM supports environmentalization through Configuration Studio and envSettings.props file, it does partially support environment variables.

+Main objective of the project is to support environmentalization for EMT ( externally managed topology ) to reuse the container in upstream environments ( QA, Production, etc..).
+The same approach could be used for classic deployment as well.

-List of supported environment listed in - [APIM Runtime Parameters](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_installation/apigw_containers/container_env_variables/index.html)
+List of supported environment listed in EMT ( externally managed topology ) - [APIM Runtime Parameters](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_installation/apigw_containers/container_env_variables/index.html)

-The environment variables should be prefixed with **environment** for  APIM.
-The **environment** prefix could be used in most of the places.
+Environment variables should be prefixed with **environment** for  APIM.
+The **environment** prefix could be used in most of the filters and connections, [ Refer  database connection environment prefix Usage](#database-environmentalization-example-with-prefix).

+## Advantages of using environment variables

+- Securly store credentilas (password and certificate) using Kubernetes secrets.
+- Adhere to The Twelve-Factor App rule **Store config in the environment** - https://12factor.net/config

 ## Database Environmentalization example with **environment** prefix.
 - Database connection URL is environmentalized with environment variable db_url